 Profhilo is an injectable treatment that is both preventative and corrective in combating the signs of ageing.
-Profhilo is made from pure hyaluronic acid with no added chemicals which makes it extremely safe and unreactive.
-The treatment works by engaging the body’s receptors to induce the stimulation of collagen which is the protein that strengthens our skin and gives it structure.
+It is made from pure hyaluronic acid with no added chemicals which makes it extremely safe and unreactive.
+Profhilo works by engaging the body’s receptors to induce the stimulation of collagen which is the protein that strengthens our skin and gives it structure.

 Unlike dermal fillers, Profhilo does not change the facial structure.
-Profhilo is injected uniformly into the superficial subcutaneous layer of skin and the product disperses within 24 hours.
-Profhilo treatment restores hydration and increases collagen and elastin production to give a youthfulness that no other injectable treatment can.
-The most popular areas to be treated are the face, neck, hands and décolleté.
+Profhilo is injected uniformly into the superficial subcutaneous layer of skin, where it disperses within 24 hours.
+This restores hydration while increasing collagen and elastin production to give a youthfulness that no other injectable treatment can.
+The most popular areas to be treated are the face, neck, hands, décolleté, abdomen and arms.

-Profhilo Treatment Guide & FAQs
+Profhilo treatment guide & FAQs

-Hyaluronic acid is a substance found in the body: it’s our own natural moisturiser.
-We are all born with a certain amount of hyaluronic acid but it gradually depletes over time, which results in the loss of volume as well as lines and wrinkles (just compare a baby to a grandparent), therefore any treatment to replace some of this lost hydration is going to be beneficial.
+Hyaluronic acid is a substance found in the body; it is our own natural moisturiser.
+We are all born with a certain amount of hyaluronic acid but it gradually depletes over time, which results in the loss of volume as well as lines and wrinkles (just compare a baby to a grandparent).
+Therefore, any treatment to replace some of this lost hydration is going to be beneficial.

 With any injection there is a small risk of post-treatment bruising or swelling at injection points however, since we inject so superficially this is minimal.
-If you’re having your neck treated, the bumps can last a little longer as skin is thinner.
+You may find that if you are having your neck treated, the bumps can last a little longer due to the skin being thinner.

 There are specific points to inject to follow the protocol for Profhilo.
 Not all clinicians will practice in this way however this is what is recommended by Profhilo manufacturers and is known to be most effective.
 This is known as the 5-point BAP technique for the cheeks and jawline and 10-point BAP technique for the neck.

 We also have course prices for those who wish to schedule for the year ahead.